remix-run/remix-website/data/posts/lazy-loading-routes.md

   - Matt Brophy
 ---

-[React Router 6.4][react-router-6.4] introduced the concept of a _"Data Router"_ with the primary focus being to separate data fetching from rendering to eliminate **render+fetch chains** and the spinners that come along with them.
+[React Router 6.4][react-router-6.4] introduced the concept of a _"Data Router"_ with the primary focus being to separate data fetching from rendering to eliminate **render + fetch chains** and the spinners that come along with them.

 These chains are more commonly referred to as "waterfalls", but we're trying to re-think that term because most folks hear waterfall and picture [Niagra Falls][niagra], where all of the water falls down in one big nice waterfall.
 But "all at once" seems like a great way to load data, so why the hate on "waterfalls"?
 Maybe we should chase 'em after all?